-Winter Park Health Foundation (WPHF) history began more than a half century ago when a group of far-sighted local residents joined forces to build a community hospital.
+Winter Park Health Foundation history began in 1951 when a group of far-sighted local residents joined forces to build a community hospital.

-The group, which operated as the Winter Park Memorial Hospital Association (WPMHA), was successful.
-The doors to Winter Park Memorial Hospital opened in 1955 and it continues to expand in size and programs providing the community with first class health care facilities.
+The group established the Winter Park Memorial Hospital Association (WPMHA) and it was successful.
+The doors to Winter Park Memorial Hospital opened in 1955 and it continues to expand in size and services providing the community with first class health care.

-The Association began doing business as the Winter Park Health Foundation, developing and opening the Elinor & T. William Miller, Jr. Center for Older Adult Services, the Peggy & Philip B. Crosby Wellness Center and the Center for Health & Wellness, as well as providing a wide variety of outreach programs.
+The Association became the Winter Park Health Foundation, initially focused on operating the Peggy & Philip B. Crosby Wellness Center, developing and opening the Elinor & T. William Miller, Jr. Center for Older Adult Services, and the provision of a wide variety of outreach programs.
 In 2000, WPHF sold its remaining interest in Winter Park Memorial Hospital and the Foundation became a private foundation.